Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/articles.md

 ### Collisions

-Article collisions must also be handled manually.
-For this reason it can be the most difficult part of setting up a working article.
-There are a few different ways to go about article collisions, and so this guide will outline the most common options.
+You must handle article collisions manually.
+This can be the most difficult part of setting up a working article.
+There are several different ways to handle article collisions, and so this guide will outline the most common options.

 #### place_meeting Collisions

 Use
 the [place_meeting()](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/movement%20and%20collisions/collisions/place_meeting.html)
 function.
 This is the simplest way to check for a collision in an article script.
-However, this function can cause a lot of slowdown if it is used too frequently.
+This function can cause a lot of slowdown if it's used too frequently.

 Objects you may want to check for include:

-- `pHurtBox` (hurtboxes.
-For when precise collision boxes are needed.)
+- `pHurtBox` (hurtboxes) For when you need precise collision detection.
-- `oPlayer` (when you need to check for players' platforming boxes instead of their hurtbox, or when precise collisions are not needed.
+- `oPlayer` (players) When you need to check for players' platforming boxes instead of their hurtbox, or when you don't need precise collisions detection.
 You should also check their 'clone' variable to see if they are a Forsburn clone or not.)
-- `pHitBox` (hitboxes.)
+- `pHitBox` (hitboxes)
-- `asset_get(par_block)` (walls and floors.)
+- `asset_get(par_block)` (walls and floors)
-- `asset_get(par_jumpthrough)` (platforms.)
+- `asset_get(par_jumpthrough)` (platforms)

 #### Manual Collisions

-Make a 'manual' collision detection by simply comparing x, y and char_height values, or using [`point_distance()`](https://docs.yoyogames.com/source/dadiospice/002_reference/maths/vector%20functions/point_distance.html)
+Make a 'manual' collision detection by comparing `x`, `y` and `char_height` values, or using [`point_distance()`](https://docs.yoyogames.com/source/dadiospice/002_reference/maths/vector%20functions/point_distance.html)
 .
-This method is efficient, and recommended for making articles that act like 'fields', e.g. Wrastor's slipstream.
+This method is fast, and recommended for making articles that act like 'fields', e.g. Wrastor's slipstream.

 #### Hitbox Collisions

-Create a projectile with [`create_hitbox()`](https://rivalsofaether.com/create_hitbox/), save the instance id, and move the projectile's coordinates to overlap the article in article[name]_update.gml.
+Create a projectile with [`create_hitbox()`](https://rivalsofaether.com/create_hitbox/), save the instance id, and move the projectile's coordinates to overlap the article in `article[name]_update.gml`.

-This is the most complex method, but also the most accurate, and more efficient than place_meeting().
-It is recommended for articles that can be triggered by opponents touching them, and for articles that may need to be 'parried' by opponents.
+This is the most complex method, but also the most accurate, and faster than `place_meeting()`.
+You should use this for articles that act when opponent's touch them, or may need to be 'parried' by opponents.
 If the projectile disappears, you can assume something happened that would destroy the article.
-Likewise, you can use your character's `hit_player.gml` script to check when the article collides with a player's hurtbox.
+You can use your character's `hit_player.gml` script to check when the article collides with a player's hurtbox.

 ::: construction

-common article features (hopefully powered by the standard library)
+- Common article features (hopefully powered by the standard library)

-player articles
+- Player articles

+- Code examples of each collision detection method

 :::